SaqrApp/api/README.md

-# api  Registration and login api
+# api  Registration and login